- Search The Registry

 - My Account

-From Memphis, TN, she was the youngest of seven children born to George and Leanna (nee White) Carroll.
-She had 4 older sisters and 2 older brothers.
-She married Clarence Davis in her youth and they had 3 children, 1 son and 2 daughters.
+She was the youngest of seven children born to George and Leanna (nee White) Carroll from Memphis, TN.
+She had four older sisters and two older brothers.
+She married Clarence Davis in her youth, and they had three children, one son and two daughters.

-In 1937, the Piney Woods Country Life School of Mississippi founded the 16-piece band known as The International Sweethearts of Rhythm.
-The purpose of the band was to financially support the school, which educated the poor and orphaned Black children in that state.
-But in 1941, the International Sweethearts of Rhythm severed their ties with the Piney Woods Country Life School, moved to Virginia and recruited seasoned professionals to join their band.
+In 1937, the Piney Woods Country Life School of Mississippi founded the 16-piece International Sweethearts of Rhythm.
+The band's purpose was to financially support the school, which educated the poor and orphaned Black children in that state.
+But in 1941, the International Sweethearts of Rhythm severed their ties with the Piney Woods Country Life School, moved to Virginia, and recruited seasoned professionals to join their band.

 While their exposure to white audiences was somewhat limited, they were extremely popular with Black audiences.
 The All-girl band singer Tiny Davis and her partner Ruby Lucas owned Tiny and Ruby's Gay Spot in Chicago during the 1950s.
 In 1988, a short film entitled Tiny & Ruby: Hell Divin' Women was made as a tribute to Davis, and her lesbian partner of 40 years, drummer Ruby Lucas.
 Ernestine “Tiny” Davis died in 1994.
 Her last surviving sibling passed away in Memphis in 2002 at the age of 103.